 - Some signs of incapacitation include: slurred speech, bloodshot eyes, smell of alcohol on breath, shaky balance, vomiting, outrageous or unusual behavior, and unconsciousness.

 - Take Away Message – Drunk sex is risky and should be avoided!

 Consent Can Be Sexy

 - Make it fun and playful.

-- Communicate – ask what she likes and tell her what you like.
+- Communicate - ask what he/she/they like and tell them what you like.

 - Instead of using alcohol to lower inhibitions, use foreplay, just as good and more fun!